Divested-Mobile/Hypatia/README.md

 Overview
 --------
 Hypatia is the worlds first FOSS malware scanner for Android.
-It is powered by ClamAV signature databases (GPLv3).
+It is powered by ClamAV style signature databases.

 Features
 --------